machbase/machbase/content/en/neo/tutorials/shellscript-waves.md

 ### Query Time format

-Use `--timeformat` option to sepcify time output format.
+Use `--timeformat` option to specify time output format.

 Execute `help timeformat` to display pre-defined formats and syntax for custom format.